mas-bandwidth/udp/010/README.md

 <img width="1348" alt="Screenshot 2024-04-14 at 10 06 40 AM" src="https://github.com/mas-bandwidth/udp/assets/696656/23e29eee-645c-4e61-bf7e-c4471d33f4f4">

 I love https://datapacket.com.
 They are an excellent bare metal hosting company.
-Picking the fattest bare metal server they have with a 100GB NIC, I have no ingress or egress bandwidth charges.
+Picking the fattest bare metal server they have with a 40GB NIC, there are no ingress or egress bandwidth charges.

-The total cost: $
+On bare metal with a 40GB NIC we can handle the amount of traffic easily with XDP.
+The XDP program runs in native mode, whereas on google cloud it runs in SKB mode, so it's slower.
+There's also no virtualization overhead.
+All the CPUs on the bare metal are dedicated to doing the XDP work.

+The total cost for 1M clients is now: $8,430 USD per-month.

+$6,076,036 / $8,430 = 720X reduction in cost.

+Can we take it even further?
+Yes!

+If we needed to scale up more, at some point XDP is not fast enough.

+We could purchase and install a netronome NIC that would run the hash function in hardware.
+Alternatively, we could explore implementing the hash with with programmable NIC using P4.

+If we need to scale up even further, perhaps another 100 - 1000X, we could scale out horizontally with multiple bare metal machines with NICs that have onboard FPGA and implement the hash there. _Although, this is mildly insane._

+What's the moral of the story here?

+Rewriting it in rust won't help you.
+First, work out how much it costs, prototype it, load test in, and don't be afraid to break the rules :)